NEWS: Vermont prohibited idling of motor vehicles law now in effect.

 We invite schools to participate in the School No Idling Policies (SNIP) project.

-The Vermont Department of Health, has awarded a grant to Idle-Free VT for SNIP.
-The goal of this project, which runs from Sept.
-2013 to Sept.
+The Vermont Asthma Program of the Vermont Department of Health awarded a grant to Idle-Free VT for SNIP.
+The goal of this project, running from Sept.
+2013 to Aug.
 2014, is to increase the number of Vermont schools that adopt formal no-idling policies for all motor vehicles while on school grounds by 25 schools.
-These activities align with the goals of the Vermont State Asthma Plan to improve outdoor air quality by reducing environmental triggers.

-Idle-Free VT artwork may be used freely for non-profit purposes only.
+Idle-Free VT information and artwork may be used freely for non-profit purposes only.